Reasoning in machine vision by learning fast and slow thinking: Results

-Fig. \ref{fig:sys_2_features}c) shows that System II thinking achieves its peak performance using only 8 labelled samples.
-This trend, of achieving peak performance even with a small number of labelled samples, was observed for all tested applications, for all cancer localisation tasks, with only 8-16 samples (as shown in Table \ref{tab:seg_res_tab} in the supplementary materials).
+Learning with very few labelled samples: Fig. \ref{fig:sys_2_features}c) shows that System II thinking achieves its peak performance using only 8 labelled samples.
+This trend, of achieving peak performance even with a small number of labelled samples, was observed for all tested applications, for all cancer localisation tasks, with only 8-16 samples (as shown in Table 3 in the supplementary materials).
 We report the System II performances at their peaks and compare these, not only to other methods (deep learning and foundation models) using equivalent amounts of data, but also to their converged peak performances which require hundreds of samples.